AJK94/GrainBroker/README.md

 Servies
 </summary>
 <p>
-The services project is where we will be completing most of our business logic and data transformation  (as the charts may require different structures than the database).
+The services project is where we will be completing most of our business logic and data transformation (as the charts may require different structures than the database table structure).

-The services will also contain the cache service which utilises Redis.
-This service will be used to cache large database requests e.g. get all orders, this will reduce the hit rate on the database.
+The services project could also contain the cache service which utilises Redis.
+This service will be used to cache large database requests e.g. get all orders
+Caching this data will reduce the hit rate on the database.
-We can update the cache on a timer e.g. every 15 minutes or we could use SQL dependency to update the cache whenever a new order is entered.
+We can update the cache on a timer e.g. every 15 minutes or we could use SQL dependency to update the cache whenever a new order is inserted.
+The choice of timer or on insert is dependent on if the client wants live updates.
+The caching may not be required dependent on how many users are using the system.
+If there's only one user it would be fine to go directly to the database for every request.

-While updating the cache with database updates we can also use Signal R to update the front end without the user having to refresh
+While updating the cache with database updates we can also use Signal R to update the front end without the user having to refresh.
+Live updates may not be required if orders are not inserted often.
 </p>
 </details>